jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

   <img style="height: auto" width="1462" height="152" alt="" decoding="async" loading="lazy" src="asset-url:./alfa-romeo-devtools.png">
 </figure>

-It has a 'low' prioirty, but it's a _render-blocking script!_ Why did Chrome choose to download it so late?
+It has a 'low' priority, but it's a _render-blocking script!_ Why did Chrome choose to download it so late?
 Well, the problem is, the browser doesn't know it's render-blocking.

 Usually when we talk about render-blocking scripts, we mean a script that appears before the content in the source, and _doesn't_ have one of the following attributes: